-These areas have the lowest values in the City of Chicago but are experiencing a higher than average recent increase in sales prices.
-Values are too low to signal displacement from rising cost and rising prices are a positive trend.
+These areas have the lowest values in the City of Chicago.
+Values are too low to signal displacement from rising costs, and rising prices are a positive trend.
 Long-term disinvestment is likely a more critical concern impacting patterns of neighborhood change, such as population decline.